Macarena García

 Macarena García de la Camacha Gutiérrez-Ambrossi (born 26 April 1988) is a Spanish actress.
 She won the Goya Award for Best New Actress for her performance in the 2012 silent film Snow White.
-She has since featured in films such as Palm Trees in the Snow and Holy Camp!.
+She has since featured in films such as Palm Trees in the Snow (2015), Holy Camp!
+(2017), and A House on Fire (2024) and series such as El ministerio del tiempo and La mesías.

 Biography

-Macarena García de la Camacha Gutiérrez-Ambrossi was born on 26 April 1988 in Madrid.
+Macarena García de la Camacha Gutiérrez-Ambrossi was born on 26 April 1988 in Madrid, the daughter of Francisco Javier García de la Camacha and wife Sofía Gutiérrez-Ambrossi.
 She started her training when she was eight years old with artistic gymnastics.
 When she was fourteen, she started combining it with dance, both modern as funk, in the Carmen Senra and Academia Broadway dance schools.
-Rosario Ruiz and Nora Troyani taught her how to sing during some years.
+Rosario Ruiz and Nora Troyani taught her how to sing.
 In addition, she has complemented her training with guitar classes in the last years.
 She has an older brother, Javier Ambrossi, also dedicated to acting.
 She studied psychology at the Autonomous University of Madrid.
 From 2014 to 2022, she was in a relationship with singer Leiva.